What PMs Need To Know About Compliance Reporting Requirements

 5. Project Closure: When a project hits the finish line, conduct final compliance audits to ensure all requirements have been met.
 Then complete and archive all compliance-related documentation, so it’s ready if you need it down the line.

-How Compliance Reporting Can Trip You Up
+How Compliance Reporting Requirements Can Trip You Up

 Compliance reporting can go wrong for a project manager in several ways.
 But that doesn’t mean you can’t avoid these common pitfalls.